Current Criteria for Inclusion

 The WSF STRP comprises 12 athletes and, as it is based on the above risk criteria, there is no influence of gender.
 There may be more or less females than males or, it is feasible that there could be all males or all females.
 Inclusion is for a minimum of 12 months.

-The criteria for the ORTP is not based on risk and involves more athletes to broaden anti-doping testing.
-To lessen the burden of providing Whereabouts, athletes in the ORTP are not required to submit their daily whereabouts information to ADAMS whereas SRTP athletes are.
+The criteria for the ORTP is also based on risk but to lessen the burden of providing Whereabouts, athletes in the ORTP are not required to submit their daily whereabouts information to ADAMS, instead they are only required to submit full whereabouts information in the 14 days prior to participating in a tournament.

-The ORTP comprises 19 randomly selected athletes; not allowing for duplication with athletes already included in the SRTP.
-Inclusion is for a minimum of 12 months.
+The ORTP comprises 10 athletes; not allowing for duplication with athletes already included in the SRTP.
+Inclusion is for a minimum of 3 months.

-WSF Registered Testing Pool: 1st October to 31st December 2014
+WSF Testing Pools 1 October to 31 December 2017